Vesper (cocktail): History

 In Ian Fleming's Casino Royale, the first of his works to feature James Bond, Bond orders a dry martini in a "deep champagne goblet" but then changes his order and gives the barman a recipe.
 The dialogue is:

 Bond deems the result "excellent" and calls it a "special martini".
 Later in the novel, after being introduced to the beautiful Vesper Lynd, Bond tells Vesper that his search for a name is over if she will permit him to name the drink after her.

 The cocktail was not Fleming's creation.
 It was devised by his friend Ivar Bryce as evidenced by the words Fleming inscribed in Bryce's copy of Casino Royale: "For Ivar, who mixed the first Vesper and said the good word."
 Naming a cocktail the Vesper was Fleming's idea though he drew inspiration from someone else's joke.
 He had encountered the term at evening drinks when a butler announced: "Vespers are served."
 Fleming adapted this pun on the name of the religious observance normally held about sunset, "Vespers".
 And Bond alludes to this by praising his cocktail's name as "very appropriate to the violet hour when my cocktail will now be drunk all over the world".

 Just as the character Vesper Lynd dies in Casino Royale, the cocktail named for her makes no appearance in any of Fleming's later Bond novels.
 Fleming, in a letter to The Guardian in 1958, said that when he tasted a Vesper for the first time "several months" after including it in his novel, he found it "unpalatable".

-Although the production of Kina Lillet ceased in 1986, in the 2006 film Casino Royale, Bond gives the barman the same recipe as he does in the novel.
-When Vesper asks Bond if he named the drink after her "because of the bitter aftertaste", Bond replies that he did so "because once you have tasted it, you won't drink anything else."
+Although the production of Kina Lillet ceased in 1986, in the 2006 film Casino Royale, Bond (Daniel Craig) gives the barman (Stephen Ucík) the same recipe as he does in the novel.
+When Vesper (Eva Green) asks Bond if he named the drink after her "because of the bitter aftertaste", Bond replies that he did so "because once you have tasted it, you won't drink anything else."

-The Vesper, including its original recipe recited by a barman, appeared again in the film Quantum of Solace (2008), a sequel to Casino Royale based on the Bond character but no specific work of Fleming's.
+The Vesper, including its original recipe recited by a barman (Jake Seal), appeared again in the film Quantum of Solace (2008), a sequel to Casino Royale based on the Bond character but no specific work of Fleming's.

-Unlike the vodka martini and the mojito, popularized by the Bond films Dr. No (1962) and Die Another Day (2003), respectively, the Vesper did not become a familiar cocktail, likely because the Kina Lillet and later the substitute Lillet Blanc, were not widely distributed.
+Unlike the vodka martini and the mojito, popularised by the Bond films Dr. No (1962) and Die Another Day (2002), respectively, the Vesper did not become a familiar cocktail, likely because the Kina Lillet and later the substitute Lillet Blanc, were not widely distributed.